gpovemba/George-Povemba/README.md

-Here you will find my in class asasignments in my python class that I am currently taking in the Fall 2024.
-As the semester progresses, I will continue to develop my skills and python understanding.
+Here you will find AI automation workflows that I created in n8n as a part of a AI Automation Externship for Wayfair in 2025.
+There are also projects from a python class that I took in 2024